cozy/cozy-client-js/docs/README.md

 `cozy.client.data.find(doctype, id)` returns the document associated to the given ID.

 It returns a promise for the document.
-It will have the same fields as the return value from `create`, including `_id` and `_rev`.
+It will have the same fields than the returned value of `create`, including `_id` and `_rev`.

-If the document does not exist, the promise will reject or the callback will be passed an error.
+If the document does not exist, the promise will be rejected or the callback will be passed an error.

 - `doctype` is a string specifying the [doctype](#doctypes--permissions)
-- `id` is a string specifying the identifier of the document you search for
+- `id` is a string specifying the identifier of the document you look for

 ```javascript
 const doc = await cozy.client.data.find(myBooksDoctype, createdBookId)